 A divorce is the dissolution of your marital estate which will involve the division of property, money, and other assets.
 It’s important to ensure that you get your fair share of these things once you and your ex officially dissolve your marriage.

-While you may believe that you can handle the division of your assets without assistance, one of the most essential ways to ensure you get an ideal outcome is to hire an experienced family law attorney.
+While you may believe that you can handle the division of your assets without assistance, one of the most essential ways to ensure you get an ideal outcome is to hire an experienced attorney.
 You need someone who knows divorce law and will be on your side as you go through this process.
 Divorce gives you the opportunity to start life anew, and you will need some financial security to make a fresh start.

 The Truth About 3 Alimony Myths

 Alimony, or spousal support, is a written agreement that requires the payor spouse to make regular payments to the other spouse.
 Alimony can be made as part of your divorce settlement.
 If it is, you want to ensure that it is fair and adequate.
-To do this, make sure to seek the services of an experienced alimony attorney.
+To do this, make sure to seek the services of an experienced alimony legal advocate.

 There is a great deal of misinformation concerning alimony.
 Here are the top 3 myths and the truth about them: